COVID-19: 'We Can Push This Virus Back,' WHO Leader Says Of Coronavirus

 "This virus is not SARS, it is not MERS, and it is not influenza," Tedros said at a briefing in Geneva.
 "The nature of this virus means we have an opportunity to break the chains of transmission and contain its spread."

-Severe acute respiratory syndrome and Middle East respiratory syndrome are also diseases caused by a coronavirus that caused a deadly global outbreak.
+Severe acute respiratory syndrome and Middle East respiratory syndrome are also diseases caused by a coronavirus that caused deadly global outbreaks.

 The COVID-19 illness has been confirmed in more than 94,000 people worldwide.
 Of that number, 51,000 people have recovered, according to a dashboard created by the Johns Hopkins Whiting School of Engineering.